Analytics Cards

 • Sender: Sending identity.

-• Campaign Type: Type of interactive campaign on which the message was sent: Chatbot.
+• Campaign Type: Type of automation on which the message was sent: Chatbot.

-• Date: Date when the interactive campaign was created.
+• Date: Date when the automation was created.

-• Participants: Total number of users who have interacted with the interactive campaign.
+• Participants: Total number of users who have interacted with the automation.

-• Status: For Open Audience, the status of the interactive campaigns is Live.
+• Status: For Open Audience, the status of the automations is Live.

-There are six possible campaign states that the report card will display depending on where the campaign finds itself:
+There are six possible statuses that the analytics card will display depending on where the broadcast or automation finds itself:

 • Completed